Maximal Anderson Localization and Suppression of Surface Plasmons in Two-Dimensional Random Au Networks: Impact of Geometry, Damping and Retardation on Localization

-In order to prove the Anderson nature and to the universality of the localization, we conducted the following numerical simulations: (I) a quasi-static simulation neglecting retardation effects, (II) a simulation assuming a loss free material (perfect conducting material with $\Im\left\{\varepsilon\right\}=0$), (III) a simulation of a web with much smaller coverage in comparison to the experimentally investigated one and (IV) a simulation of an aluminum web.
+This resonance condition may be satisfied at low frequencies and filling factors as observed in Fig. \ref{fig:6}, where we show the results of a couple of simulations, showing the 2D Anderson nature of the localization, by: (I) a quasi-static simulation neglecting retardation effects, (II) a simulation assuming a loss free material (perfect conducting material with $\Im\left\{\varepsilon\right\}=0$), (III) a simulation of a web with much smaller coverage in comparison to the experimentally investigated one and (IV) a simulation of an aluminum web.
 Switching off retardation and loss doesn't lead to a significant change of the inverse participation number which proves that the localization is disorder driven.
 Changing the coverage or material on the other hand, leads to a shift of the spectral threshold of vanishing hybridized LSP modes although the localization behavior in general remains (see Fig.\,\ref{fig:6}).
-We note furthermore, that the localization behavior is strongly dominated by the in-plane ($\bot$) field components, since the mean dipole moment ($\overline{P}$, averaged over all nanoplatelets and resonant eigenmodes) perpendicular to the nanooblates is negligible in com\-pari\-son to the in-plane components (see Fig.\,\ref{fig:7}). \end{appendix}
+The particular form of the resonance problem in 2D (\ref{eq:SDCM2D}) and the associated eigenvalue equation (\ref{eq:eigSDCM2D}) allows separating the sources of disorder into diagonal ones ($\mathbf{D}$) and off-diagonal ones ($\mathbf{G}$) corresponding to the size and positional disorder of the NPs, respectively.
+Fig. \ref{fig:8} shows that in case of purely diagonal disorder the system doesn't show resonant modes (indicated by the dashed green line).
+The inverse participation number corresponding to off-diagonal disorder reproduces the general behavior of increasing localization at higher energies.
+Thus, the positional distribution of the holes determines the localized response in the 2D networks. \end{appendix}